 Ecology: The Yellowstone Wildfires of 1988

-- How the Yellowstone fires of 1988 created a national controversy over forestry policy and wildfires.
+- Learn about how the Yellowstone fires of 1988 created a national controversy over forestry policy and wildfires.

-- How the federal government’s policy towards the role of fires in forestry management has evolved since 1910.
+- Examine how the federal government’s policy towards the role of fires in forestry management has evolved since 1910.

 - Social Studies